pengxinjun-stu/side-channel-attack-dataset/README.md

 A data collection script for the Ubuntu platform is provided.
 For details on attack-related file acquisition, please refer to the following dataset: https://figshare.com/articles/dataset/DataSet/20528937/4.

+If you have any questions, please contact me:cug-xinjun@qq.com